 - Creating a job

 - Disabling or deleting a job

 - Viewing a job's Maven dependencies

 To configure an existing job in a Bamboo plan:

 - 1. From the Bamboo header select Build > All build plans. - 2.
-Select the edit icon () for the plan you want to edit. - 3.
+Select the edit icon ( - 3.
 Select the required job (under Stages & jobs):